Olivier Wieviorka

-Olivier Wieviorka (born 1960), is a French historian specializing in the history of World War II and the French Resistance.
+Olivier Wiewiorka (born 1960) is a French historian specializing in the history of World War II and the French Resistance.
 He is a faculty member at the École normale supérieure de Cachan.

-He is the brother of historian Annette Wieviorka and sociologist Michel Wieviorka.
+He is the brother of historian Annette Wiewiorka and sociologist Michel Wiewiorka.

 His paternal grandparents, Polish Jews, were arrested in Nice during World War II and murdered at Auschwitz.
 His father, a refugee in Switzerland, and his mother, daughter of a Parisian tailor and a refugee in Grenoble, survived the war.